The Holocaust in Bulgarian-occupied Greece: Background

-The ancient Greek-speaking Romaniote Jewish communities of Thrace and Macedonia were almost erased by their forced resettlement in Constantinople in 1455 by Sultan Mehmet II.
-At the end of the fifteenth century, the sultan allowed Judeo-Spanish-speaking Sephardic Jews who had been expelled from Spain to resettle the area; they were joined by later Ashkenazi migrants but the Sephardim remained dominant.
+The ancient Greek-speaking Romaniote Jewish communities of Thrace and Macedonia were almost erased by their forced resettlement in Constantinople in 1455 by the Ottoman sultan Mehmet II.
+At the end of the fifteenth century, the Ottomans allowed Judeo-Spanish-speaking Sephardic Jews who had been expelled from Spain to resettle the area; they were joined by later Ashkenazi migrants, but the Sephardim remained dominant.

-The area was conquered by Bulgaria during the Balkan Wars, but its western part was ceded to Greece afterwards.
-The Greek part was occupied by Bulgaria during World War I. Greece regained it, including the Bulgarian eastern part, per the 1919 Treaty of Neuilly.
+The area was conquered from the Ottoman Empire by Bulgaria during the Balkan Wars, but its western part (Eastern Macedonia) was ceded to Greece afterwards.
+The Greek part was occupied by Bulgaria during World War I. Greece regained it, including the Bulgarian eastern part (Western Thrace), per the 1919 Treaty of Neuilly.
 It provided for a mandatory population exchange that tilted the region's demography in favor of Greeks.

 Bulgarian occupation

-In April 1941, Greece was defeated in the Battle of Greece and all of the mainland was occupied by Axis forces.
+In April 1941, the German invasion of Greece resulted in the occupation of all of the country.
 Some Jews tried to flee via Turkey, but most were turned back at the border.

 In mid-1941, Greece was partitioned into different occupation zones by Germany, Italy, and Bulgaria.
 Germany occupied strategically important areas, including Salonica and the surrounding area and a strip of land along what had been Greece's border with Turkey.
 Western Thrace and eastern Macedonia were annexed as the Bulgarian province of Belomorie, where Bulgaria immediately undertook a harsh Bulgarianization program.
-Bulgaria executed 40,000 Greeks during the occupation—more than Germany and Italy combined—including 2–3,000 during the brutal suppression of the 1941 Drama uprising.
-About 100,000 Greeks were forced to flee westward and the overall population fell by 217,000 by 1942 despite mass immigration of Bulgarian settlers.
+Bulgaria executed 40,000 Greeks during the occupation—more than Germany and Italy combined—including 2–3,000 during the brutal suppression of the Drama uprising in September 1941.
+About 100,000 Greeks were forced to flee westward and the overall population fell by 217,000 by 1942, despite mass immigration of Bulgarian settlers.

 Greeks and Jews were allotted smaller food rations than Bulgarians, which meant that Jews were disproportionately affected by the Greek famine.
 Hundreds of Thracian Jews were forced into Bulgarian labor battalions and many of these forced to work on the rail line between Sidirokastro and Simitli, which was intended to economically tie the annexed areas into Bulgaria and was later used to carry the Belomorie Jews to their deaths.
 Some Jews, around 20 percent of the prewar population of 5,490, fled to Salonica in the German occupation zone or farther to the Italian-occupied area.